kinidal/Portfolio/README.md

 ## 🚀 System Administration | DevOps | Cloud | Cybersecurity

 Welcome to my professional portfolio!
-This repository showcases key projects demonstrating my expertise in **DevOps, Cloud Infrastructure, and Cybersecurity**.
+This repository showcases key projects demonstrating my expertise in **IT Systems administration, DevOps, Cloud Infrastructure, and Cybersecurity**.
 Each project is designed to solve real-world challenges, implementing best practices and modern technologies.

 ## 📌 Featured Projects